-1.4 Precast concrete construction - A possible answer to housing shortage and other personnel in construction sites was identified to be the one of the most important causes for delays in various construction projects [13].
+1.4 Precast concrete construction - A possible answer to housing shortage

+The total requirement of skilled and unskilled labour is 33 million per day for the Indian construction sector [12].
+For the past few years, the industry is experiencing a scarcity of labour.
+Konka reported that the lack of skilled workers and other personnel in construction sites was identified to be the one of the most important causes for delays in various construction projects [13].
 The shortage is expected to reach about 65% by next decade [14].
 If the industry does not focus on mechanization and continues to depend heavily on labour on-site for construction, then it would be difficult to meet the growing demand for housing in the country.
 Moving towards large scale mechanization and innovative construction methods like precast concrete construction (PCC) seems to be the feasible solution, if planned, designed and implemented properly.
 If PCC is adopted without adequate planning and design and then implemented by inadequately skilled personnel, the benefits would not be fully realized and many would wrongly blame the PCC technology.
 Therefore, the challenge is in generating skilled engineers, designers, and workers in our country and then ensuring appropriate implementation of the PCC technology.